sora-xor/sora-docs/src/sora-v3.md

 #### BUIDLing NEO

 Creating financial software demands the highest quality code and repeatable processes; otherwise, it cannot be reliably used.
 Teams that BUIDL in the SORA ecosystem are expected to deliver the best results and have consistently proven themselves.
 However, professional teams cannot be expected to work for free, nor should they.
-Because we are still in the BUIDL phase of creating the SORA economic system, we should pay teams that work in the SORA ecosystem in a unit of account that is readily understandable, namely w.r.t. dollars (USD, also known as _cuck bucks_).
+Because we are still in the _BUIDL_ (build) phase of creating the SORA economic system, we should pay teams that work in the SORA ecosystem in a unit of account that is readily understandable, namely w.r.t. dollars (USD, also known as _cuck bucks_).

 So, as part of the improvements to SORA on our journey to v3, KUSD is now proposed to be used to pay builders.
 To create the necessary KUSD and have it maintain its peg, it is important to use only hard collateral (not soft cats😿).
-For now, this means using TBCD as collateral.
-Even though we will need to mint **a lot of TBCD (one hundred billion to be exact)** to lock in Kensetsu vaults to mint KUSD, these TBCD won’t actually be converted to XOR, so it won’t affect the XOR token supply.
-It is just important to have secure collateral in Kensetsu vaults to build up confidence in the system.

 To maintain the peg of KUSD to cuck bucks, it is proposed that the SORA ecosystem use a TBCD treasury to buy back and burn KUSD whenever it goes below the peg.
 This can increase the XOR supply in the short term, but in the future, when there is more demand for KUSD, and the ecosystem has been built up (which can only be done by maintaining the peg), this TBCD will all be burned through a buy-back-and-burn mechanism (a portion of transaction fees), which will also burn the XOR created (XOR is backed by TBCD, so burning TBCD will also burn XOR—it’s a 2-for-1).